GrayGirling/FTL/README.md

 * In Windows 10 (post the 2017 'Creators' edition) it is possible to use the Ubuntu Linux subsystem
 * Cygwin can be downloaded and installed (selecting the mingw compilers), https://www.cygwin.com/
 * MinGW can be used, http://www.mingw.org/
-* Git for Windows can be used (I think), https://git-scm.com/download/win
+* Git for Windows can be used, https://git-scm.com/download/win

 ## Documentation